 You are chosen to participate in this study because you filled in the sign-up sheet advertised in the recruitment advertisement.
 Your email address was collected via the sign-up sheet that allowed us to contact you.

-Source of funding

-XXXX

 Consenting to participate in the project and withdrawing from the research